hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 Each participant generates a random private key and distributes it among the others.
 This allows for verification and aggregation of signatures produced by all shares.
 A value derived from this random private key is created for each share using mathematical functions.
 Each value is encrypted with the share owner's public key, ensuring only the intended recipient can read it.
-This setup allows participants to share secret information securely.
 When a message is created, all encrypted values are included.
 Only the intended receivers can decrypt their respective portions of the secret element.
 This setup allows participants to share secret information securely.
 The message also contains additional information necessary for signature validation.
-Upon receiving the message, each participant decrypts the information encrypted with their public key, aggregates it, and generates a private key for each owned share.
+Upon receiving a threshold number of messages, each participant decrypts the information encrypted with their public key, aggregates it, and generates a private key for each owned share.
 They also retrieve a public key for each share in the system to validate signatures.
 Individual signing can now begin.
 Participants use the private information of their shares to sign messages.
-When signatures from all shares are combined, an aggregated signature is created.
-This aggregated signature can be validated using the combined value of the public shares in the directory.
+When signatures from at least threshold number of parties are combined, an aggregate signature is created.
+This aggregate signature can be validated using the combined value of the public shares in the directory.
 The process restarts whenever the number of participants or the shares assigned to each change.
 However, the initially generated group public key remains unchanged to maintain consistency.
-New secret information for shares is created using existing data, ensuring that the aggregated signature can still be verified with the original group public key.
+New secret information for shares is created using existing data, ensuring that the aggregate signature can still be verified with the original group public key.

 #### Implementation details
 The following section describes the TSS process in a scheme distributing 10 shares over 4 participants, from a particular participant P₁ point of view, after the key distribution is complete: